Partnership of Pastors International

 A Typical Week

-Others have asked, “What is Ken’s typical week?”
-One of our Board members recently asked me to share some specifics.
+One of our Board members recently asked me to share some specifics about my “typical” week.
 Of course, my weeks in Haiti (or elsewhere) differ from my weeks in the USA.
 When I’m in Haiti, it’s pedal to the metal with our ministry team in preparing and leading each day of our training!
-Our typical trip to Haiti lasts 14-16 days, which includes travel, leading three (3) PPI courses with our team and often preaching at our host churches.
+Our typical trip to Haiti lasts 14-17 days, which includes travel, leading three (3) PPI courses with our team and often preaching at our host churches.
 I typically get up at 6:15am and go to bed at 10:30pm after 12-14 hours of ministry work.
-In 2025, as the Lord wills, we have planned five (5) training trips to train up to 1500 church leaders in 14 PPI courses.
+In 2026, as the Lord wills, we have planned six (6) training trips to train up to 1700 church leaders in 16 PPI courses.
 We’re excited about this ministry year!

 When back in the USA, I structure my weeks around my key responsibilities as Executive Director typically averaging 45 hours each week, more in the 2-3 weeks before a training trip.